seinecle/linux-security-tutorials/docs/generated-html/subdir/all-commands-in-order-en_temp_html.md

 ==== changing SSH port
  vi /etc/ssh/sshd_config

-Text to change in the file: change port SSH 22 by a new port (*let's say 1234*), write the new port down somewhere
+Text to change in the file:

+- change port SSH 22 by a new port (*let's say 1234*), write the new port down somewhere
+- ChallengeResponseAuthentication no
+- UsePAM no

  service sshd restart